vnic03/Pokemon-Battle-Simulator/README.md

 If you have any ideas on how to enhance the game or if you've encountered any issues while playing, please don't hesitate to share your thoughts.
 You can open an issue on this repository to discuss any feedback you might have.

+---

+**Current Pokémon-Amount: 89**

+*This number is regularly updated to reflect the latest count.*

+---